Quantum Altermagnetic Instability in Disordered Metals: Introduction

 \section{Introduction}

 Altermagnets (AM) have recently emerged as a new class of collinear antiferromagnets in which electronic bands can be spin split even in the absence of spin--orbit coupling and without generating any net magnetization\cite{sinova22,song25}.
 This spin--projected band degeneracy lifting has motivated a rapidly expanding range of proposed device concepts.
-On the spintronics side, AM have been advanced as platforms for spin-dependent transport and electrically driven spin manipulation without the constraints associated with ferromagnetic stray fields\cite{Bai23,zhang24}, and potential application of novel multiferroic functionalities\cite{aoyama24,wu24,zhu24}.
-In parallel, AM/superconductor heterostructures have been proposed as hybrid systems in which spin degeneracy in superconductors can be lifted by proximity effect to an AM without the need of external magnetic fields\cite{Schaffer25,Jiang2025,Alipourzadeh25}, with implications towards topological superconductivity\cite{ghorashi24,Hadjipaschalis25}.
+On the spintronics side, AM have been advanced as platforms for spin-dependent transport and electrically driven spin manipulation without the constraints associated with ferromagnetic stray fields\cite{Bai23,zhang24}, and as potential platforms for novel multiferroic functionalities\cite{aoyama24,wu24,zhu24}.
+In parallel, AM/superconductor heterostructures have been proposed as hybrid systems in which spin degeneracy in superconductors can be lifted by proximity effect to an AM without the need for external magnetic fields\cite{Schaffer25,Jiang2025,Alipourzadeh25}, with implications towards topological superconductivity\cite{ghorashi24,Hadjipaschalis25}.
 Across these diverse directions, a common and practical requirement stands out: the altermagnetic order parameter must reliably \emph{form} and remain stable in materials and samples under realistic conditions.
-Also, it is important for these applications that a no ferromagnetic magnetization appears, as reported in $\text{CrSb}$\cite{Zhou25} or bulk $\text{MnTe}$\cite{Kluczyk2024}.
+Also, it is important for these applications that no ferromagnetic magnetization appears, as reported in $\text{CrSb}$\cite{Zhou25} or bulk $\text{MnTe}$\cite{Kluczyk2024}.
+From a microscopic standpoint, this requirement is nontrivial because altermagnetism is not only a statement about a staggered magnetization (antiferromagnetism), but also about a staggered \emph{anisotropy} encoded in the crystal environment of the two sublattices (as dictated by its magnetic space-group symmetry, recalled below).
+Without both ingredients, the characteristic lifting of Kramers degeneracy does not materialize, and the band-structure signatures that underpin many proposed functionalities are absent.
+Moreover, the most experimentally relevant settings for applications---thin films, interfaces, and heterostructures---are intrinsically affected by disorder\cite{zeng25,Chakraborty25,palacios25}, spatial inhomogeneity\cite{ornellas25}, strain\cite{Chakraborty24}, and diffusive electron dynamics\cite{Zarzuela25,Sun25}.
+This motivates the development of microscopic mechanisms for the \emph{formation} of altermagnetic order that remain operative beyond idealized clean limits\cite{Vasiakin25}.